Hunter Smith Playground Mission Trip

 Dear Family and Friends,

-Hunter fell in love with the children of Zambia during his first mission trip with Arise, and if you feel called, we would love for you to join us on such a special project for our family and Arise Africa.
-We will have the opportunity to not only participate in building the playgrounds but see the work Arise does in the slums of Zambia.
+Hunter fell in love with the children of Zambia during his first mission trip with Arise, and if you feel called, we would love for you to join us and see why.
+We will have the opportunity to not only finish the playgrounds, but also see the incredible work Arise does in the slums of Zambia.

 Kathy and The Girls

-Saturday morning the 28th of December - Land in Dubai and have a 20 hour layover.
+Friday morning December 27th - Land in Dubai and have a 20 hour layover.
 Emirates provides free hotel rooms and meal vouchers.
 You can choose to stay at the hotel or explore the city.

-Saturday, January 4th- Leave Lusaka at 9:30 PM and fly to Dubai on a 7 hour flight. (if you choose to do an add on trip, you would not be doing this but be on your trip for the desired amount of time)
+Saturday, January 4th- Leave Lusaka at 9:30 PM and fly to Dubai on a 7-hour flight.
+(If you choose to do a longer add on trip, you would not be doing this but be on your trip for the desired amount of time)